 - Start the TLP service.

-- Disable unused hardware like Bluetooth when not needed.
+- Disable unused hardware like Bluetooth when not in use.

 $ sudo rfkill block bluetooth